samidunimsara/samidunimsara.github.io/_posts/2025-04-15-$2K-API-Access-Control-Bypass.md

 I started with a trial account (role: `basic_user`, tenant ID: `t-987654`).
 The app’s frontend was locked down tight—no obvious IDORs in the UI.
 DevTools showed API calls to `/v2/resources/` with my tenant ID, but nothing juicy.
 The API docs (buried in a help page) mentioned roles (`basic_user`, `tenant_admin`, `global_admin`), so I figured BAC was likely between tenants or roles.

 First, I tried the obvious: swapping `tenant_id` in requests like `/v2/resources/t-987654`.
 Got `403 Forbidden` every time unless it was *my* tenant.
 Smart move, I thought—they’re checking ownership.
-I sniffed around for other endpoints using dirb and a wordlist tailored for SaaS APIs (`internal`, `admin`, `config`, etc.).
+I sniffed around for other endpoints using ffuf and a wordlist tailored for SaaS APIs (`internal`, `admin`, `config`, etc.).
 Nada.
 Hours wasted.

 Then I got desperate and proxied everything through Burp.
 One call caught my eye—a POST to `/internal/tenants/t-987654/config` when I updated my profile.
 It was weird; why was a user hitting an `internal` endpoint?
 The request looked like: